-- List each consultant, product, or service to be procured by contract and estimated cost.; and - For each contractual line item requested, applicants should upload the following documents as a single PDF packet using the upload boxes available on the Contractual Services budget page which should include at a minimum: - A copy of the proposed contractual agreement, if available.
-Dates should be specific to the project period.
-The compensation rate must be specified; - Job description for any contractors who regularly function as agency staff members; and - Resume for any contractors who regularly function as agency staff members.
+For each planned product, service, or consultant to be procured by contract, applicants must use the Supporting Documentation upload fields to upload the following documents as a single PDF packet:

+- A copy of the proposed contractual agreement, if available.
+Dates should be specific to the project period and the compensation rate must be specified; and - Job description for any contractors who regularly function as agency staff members.